When was the last time you had a regular medical check-up?

 And though it may seem unnecessary to see a doctor unless you are sick, there are a number of reasons why it is a good idea to get at least yearly check-up.

-There are a number of common misconceptions about routine medical care.
-If you over 21 and less than 65 and think it is necessary to see your doctor every year, you are wrong, at least according to published recommendation.
+If you over 21 and less than 65, government recommendations recommend less than yearly visits.
 Additionally, the same recommendations advise cholesterol checks every 5 years, blood pressure checks every 2 years up until 65.
-This is less frequent than most people assume.
+This is less frequent than most people assume and I recommend.

 Hopefully this list is helpful in deciding how often you need to visit your doctor, and what kinds of things, especially related to health and fitness, you should discuss together.
 I believe yearly check-ups are well worth the time, especially if you come prepared.